tksh164/azure-demo-scripts-templates/arm-templates/groundwork-wsfc/README.md

 Steps for changing language settings:

 1. Install the language pack and language capabilities by `lang-step1.ps1`.
 The system reboots after finish the script.
 This script takes few minutes for running.
+You can also run the following from `Run command` in Azure portal that able to run it without RDP connections.

     ```powershell
     cd C:\work
     .\lang-step1.ps1 lang-ws2019-jajp.psd1
     ```

 2. Change language related settings by `lang-step2.ps1`.
 The system reboots after finish the script.
 This script takes less a minute for running.
+You can also run the following from `Run command` in Azure portal that able to run it without RDP connections.

     ```powershell
     cd C:\work